 Radio Frequency: The process involves use of medicated radio frequency waves to shrink the open pores.
 The effectiveness of the treatment is very high, so much to the extent that the smaller pores become almost invisible while the larger ones become small enough to be not noticed till paid attention to.
 The treatment requires sessions to be repeated at a fortnightly to monthly basis depending upon the density of the open pores

 Lasers: Kosmoderma has been the pioneer in introduction and operation of Fractional Lasers for skin treatments.
 For open pore reduction, fractional lasers are very effective with the minimum downtime amongst all the procedures.
 An average of 4 to 6 sessions monthly is required for a long lasting result.

-As discussed above, the “holes” on the surface of the skin through which the hair emerges or in short the hair follicles are the pores.
-Now pores don’t really have gates which open or close, instead the pores contract or expand to accommodate the oil secretion, which gives them the name of either closed or open pores.
+As discussed above, the “holes” on the surface of the skin through which the hair emerges or in short the hair follicles are the pore.
+Now pore don’t really have gates which open or close, instead the pore contract or expand to accommodate the oil secretion, which gives them the name of either closed or open pores.

 - The excessive oil production and hence the flow causes the pores to expand.
 This continuous expansion results in the nearby areas losing their elasticity and the pores become what we call the “open pores”